-MTSS IN DIVERSE COMMUNITIES, FROM TEAMS TO ENGLISH LEARNERS (EL)
+MTSS IN DIVERSE COMMUNITIES FROM TEAMS TO INTERVENTIONS FOR AT RISK MALES OF COLOR

-In too many MTSS professional development activities, the importance of socio-economic, cultural, and linguistic diversity gets left behind or treated as an exception to implementation.
+In too many MTSS professional development activities, the importance of diversity gets left behind or left out.
+In particular, preventive efforts to reduce risk for males of color are neglected.
 We believe that these topics need explicit attention.
 Learn about issues of diversity, including teams and teaming, and interventions for high risk males from Drs.
 Alisia Moutrey and Ramel Smith.
-Learn about effective practices for EL from Drs.
-Scott Baker and Doris Luft Baker.

 LAW AND LORE

 Legal compliance is often cited as a barrier to MTSS implementation, whether in providing more intensive general education intervention, special education eligibility, 504 plans, behavior supports, and special education practices.
 Learn about these practices from our nation's leading special education law authority, Dr. Perry Zirkel.

 Typical MTSS implemention begins and ends with reading/language arts and behavior supports.
 However, the needs of America's students in mathematics are just as important.
 Learn about how to undertake Math MTSS implemenation from Dr. Amanda VanDerHeyden.

 Our other nationally recognized experts will bring professional development on MTSS practices that are scientifically sound, AND practical to support your implementation efforts, including:

 * Behavior support strategies to improve school climate